 Gene has been diving the world and has a lot of insight he passes on to his students.
 Diving is more than just a sport; it’s a way of life.
 I can say I have seen what few people will ever see and what many more cannot even imagine.

 Steve joined the crew at Sea Stallion in June of 2012.
-During his tenure as a dive instructor/DCSI he has certified approximately 375 dive enthusiasts.
+During his tenure as a dive instructor/DCSI he has certified more than 1,000 dive enthusiasts.
 He brings with him a wealth of knowledge and experience.
 He instructs students in open water, kelp diving, nitrox, deep and wreck, dry suit, and several other specialties.

 Steve has traveled to Belize, Roaton, Bonaire and Mexico.
 Some trips were pleasure, others as the group dive leader.
 He hopes to continue traveling and exploring other dive destinations.
 Steve retired from his full time career in December 2009.
 He holds a degree in fisheries and wildlife from Iowa State University.

 As far as Jules can remember she was in love with the sea.
 As a child she always wanted to live at the beach and every year would frequent the little seaside towns in England, such as Blackpool, Rhyl and Newquay so she could feel the sea air on her face and smell the ocean.
 She had her dream of living by the beach come true when in 1997 she moved to the USA and to Huntington Beach.
 She was at the beach almost every day and always wondered what secrets the ocean held.
 After seeing a photo of a Californian Kelp Forest in a local magazine her curiosity was piqued and she wanted to experience diving in kelp.